 Wear lose clothes

-If you shave the same day you are just heading out, don’t wear tight clothes.
-It will rub your skin, irritate it and you will end up with pimples, red bumps and feel frustrated.
+If you shave the same day that you are just heading out, don’t wear tight clothes.
+It will rub your skin, irritate it and you will end up with pimples, red bumps and consequently you will feel frustrated.

 Epilators and shaver in one